Carlos2002234/Automated-Threat-Hunting-with-Azure-Logic-Apps-and-Sentinel-/README.md

-# Project Name
+# Project Name : PowerShell Command Encoding Detection and Analysis in Azure Sentinel

 ## Overview
-Briefly describe what the project is about and its purpose.
+This project uses Azure Sentinel to detect encoded PowerShell commands on devices.
+The query identifies events with encoded PowerShell flags, extracts and decodes base64 strings, and summarizes unique decoded commands.
+The results trigger incidents, activating a playbook that sends an email with detailed information for further investigation

 Example:
-This project helps to create analytic rules in Azure Security Center to monitor specific activities and generate incidents based on certain queries.
+This project helps to create analytic rules in Azure Sentinel to monitor specific activities and generate incidents based on certain queries.

 ---